AMD's CEO catches Intel's wave of sleek laptops

-SAN FRANCISCO PC chipmaker AMD's chief executive is betting that its larger rival Intel has overestimated consumers' willingness to pay top dollar for a new category of premium laptops.
+SAN FRANCISCO PC chipmaker AMD's AMD.N chief executive is betting that its larger rival Intel (INTC.O) has overestimated consumers' willingness to pay top dollar for a new category of premium laptops.

 Riding the coat-tails of Intel's most expensive marketing push in a decade, new processors from AMD have been chosen for a handful of upcoming laptops in a wave of sleek personal computers with features like "instant on" made popular by tablets.